-An hour into the open ocean from New Providence, a large yellow shark buoy serves as a meeting point for pelagic species, especially silky sharks.
+Just an hour into the open ocean from New Providence, silky sharks come together at a large yellow shark buoy to dine on reef fish.

-Considered one of the top wall dives in the Bahamas, Andros Wall boasts fascinating canyons and unusual marine life due to its depth at 90 ft (27m).
+Andros Wall - considered one of the top wall dives in the Bahamas - boasts fascinating canyons and unusual marine life due to its depth of 90 ft (27m).

 The Bahamas enjoys a hot and sunny climate year-round, although June to October is considered the rainy season.
-It usually rains once a day, every day but for only short periods of time.
+It usually rains once a day, every day, but for short periods of time.

-If you enjoy getting the best deals and diving at uncrowded dive sites, book your trip from June to October.
 This is low season in the Bahamas.
-Besides sometimes stormy weather and the animals present under the waves, diving in the Bahamas changes little from month to month.
+Besides sometimes stormy weather and differing animals under the waves, diving in the Bahamas changes little from month to month.

-In addition to great topside conditions, November to May is also the best time for shark diving.
+This is the best time to go for shark diving.
 Tiger sharks are present from October to January at Tiger Beach, and you’ll find hammerhead sharks at Bimini from December to March.
 Oceanic Whitetips can be seen from April to June.

-However, November to May also represents high season for tourism in the Caribbean.
-So be sure to book early in order to get a good deal on accommodation and flights.
+November to May is the high season for tourism in the Caribbean.
+Book early to get a good deal on accommodation and flights.

 With access to the world’s third longest barrier reef and the Tongue of the Ocean, Andros features exciting shark dives, blue holes and sunken ships.